 The Sonos Playbar is a better option than the Bose Solo 5.
 It has a dedicated center channel due to its 3.0 configuration, which results in better dialog performance.
 It can also get noticeably louder and is better built.
 The Playbar also has a room correction feature to optimize its audio reproduction.
 The soundstage of the Playbar is also wider.
 On the other hand, the Solo 5 supports Bluetooth, while the Sonos soundbar is only Wi-Fi compatible.

 The Samsung HW-Q60R is a better soundbar system than the Bose Solo 5.
 It has a wireless subwoofer, a dedicated center channel, and side-firing speakers, while the Solo 5 is a simple 2.0 system.
 The Q60R gets loud, has more features, and overall sounds better.
 It also has tons of connection options the Solo 5 doesn't have and supports more audio formats.
 Other than price, there's no real reason to get the Solo 5 over the better performing Q60R.

-Decent for dialog and TV shows.
-The Solo 5 has a good and neutral sounding sound profile, with accurate reproduction of vocals and dialog-related frequencies.
+Decent for dialogue and TV shows.
+The Solo 5 has a good and neutral sounding sound profile, with accurate reproduction of vocals and dialogue-related frequencies.
 It doesn’t get very loud, but most people will find the bar to be loud enough for content like podcasts and audiobooks.
-Unfortunately, it doesn’t have a dialog enhancement feature, but will still perform well for normal use.
+Unfortunately, it doesn’t have a dialogue enhancement feature, but will still perform well for normal use.